Carers, families and friends play a significant role in managing and caring for someone with an eating disorder.

 The earlier you uncover an eating disorder in someone you care about, the sooner you can seek help, access treatments and begin working towards recovery.

 You can also talk to a professional who has specialised knowledge about eating disorders and who can provide advice and support and help you determine whether or not someone you care about has an eating disorder.
-You can also talk to your family doctor or GP or you can call the ED HOPE support line for advice and support.
+You can also talk to your family doctor or GP or you can call the National Helpline for advice and support.